rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/O365Org.md

   - The organizations to which this hierarchy object belongs.
 - securityMetadata: SecurityMetadata
   - Security posture metadata.
+- workloadSummary: list of O365WorkloadSummarys
+  - Summary of workload by type.
 - rscNativeObjectPendingSla: CompactSlaDomain
   - SLA Domain assignment which is pending on the Rubrik Security Cloud native objects.